Squawkykaka/kaka-nest/assets/blog/adding syntax highlighting.md

 ```

 The formatting code itself? that is an abomination, and i know theres probably a much better way of achieving it. **BUT THATS FOR FUTURE ME** so ill deal with that later™

+The next feature im planning on adding is a tag list showing what posts have what tags

 Clock SVG by Dazzle UI